 Emergency Eyewash/Shower.
-Provide privacy enclosures at emergency eyewash/shower combinations to permit complete disrobing in the aircraft servicing area.
-Provide water to emergency eyewash/showers through a thermostatic mixing valve.
+Provide privacy enclosures at emergency eyewash/shower combinations to permit complete disrobing in the aircraft servicing area. \3\ Provide tepid water to emergency eyewash/showers. /3/

 Scrub Sink and Showers.
 Provide hands-free type scrub sinks to permit the washing of hands and arms to the shoulder.
 Provide water to scrub sinks and showers through a thermostatic mixing valve.